project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

     PIE:      No PIE (0x400000)
 ```

 Well, we can see that just `NX enabled`.
 Finally, we will use ghidra to decompile the challenge file to understand how the program work.
-There will be several function and we will go throught all of them.
+There will be several function and we will go through all of them.

-First is the main() function.
+First is the `main()` function.
 We can see that there are 3 subfunction: `Add Page`, `Show Page` and `Delete Page`.

-With the first option `Add Page`, we can add upto 20 chunk with number from 0 to 20, then malloc() with the size we want because there is no check for the size.
-After that, we will input data to the chuck with fgets():
+With the first option `Add Page`, we can add up to 20 chunk with number from 0 to 20, then malloc() with the size we want because there is no check for the size.
+After that, we will input data to the chuck with `fgets()`:

 ![add_page.png](/static/images/foobar-ctf-2022/images/add_page.png)